 Overview of Weight Loss

-Weight loss can occur for a number of reasons, but it is most often seen in people with COPD.
+Weight loss can occur for a number of reasons, but it is most often seen in people with Chronic Obstructive Pulmonary Disease (COPD).
 In some cases, a cause is not found or it can be a combination of things that are occurring.
 Sometimes, a diagnosis is found through completing other tests and seeing how they relate to the weight loss.

 Causes of Weight Loss